English vocabulary for poker exercise part 1

 Playing poker is becoming a very popular sport/game.
 In the past you could only play it in either a casino or with friends, but now it is possible to play it 24 hours a day from your home on the internet.
 Although poker is a simple game, it has a terminology and rules which are used that can make it a little confusing (especially if the poker game is in English and you are a non-native speaker).

-In this first part of two online exercises on 'poker vocabulary', you will learn some of the basic/essential English vocabulary used in poker and what it means.
+In this first part of two online exercises on 'poker vocabulary', you will learn some of the basic English vocabulary used in poker and what it means.
 This exercise doesn't focus on the vocabulary that is used to play an actual game of poker (which is covered in the online exercise 'English vocabulary for poker exercise part 2') but on the terminology connected to poker in general.
+Have a quick read of the exercise below and if it seems too easy for you, I would recommend you go directly to the second part of the exercise.

 Although this exercise focuses on the most commonly played type of poker 'Texas Hold'em' (where the players each hold/have 2 cards and 5 cards are laid/put down in the middle of the table for all the players to see), these terms can also be used for other types of poker as well.